A NEW LOOK IN LINOCUTS:

 Second version of Lynn scratching her butt.

-Girl on the Phone (2), 1999, linocut,
+Lynn on the Phone (2), 1999, linocut, image

-image 4 x 3 3/8
+4 x 3 3/8 inches

-For Girl on the Phone (2) I used a pale yellow in over black, same as for Double Indemnity and Orion (below).
+For Girl on the Phone (2) I used a pale yellow over black, same as for Double Indemnity and Orion (below).

-Makeup, 1999, linocut,
+Makeup, 1999, linocut, image

 For Makeup, Pete IV and Jasmine (see below) I inked the ground block in a dark red oxide and the key block with pale yellow.
 The effect is sort of like a drawing in red chalk or brown ink.